- ACS Mission

 The Mobilization Program offers information and provides Space-A briefs once per quarter.
 For details please see the Mobilization/Deployment Program Manager or see this website calendar for for schedule briefings.

 What can I expect to find in the Lending Closet?
 The lending closet offers a variety of basic household kitchen items and basic children items. see the "New to the Community" tab above or contact the Relocation Program Manager at +39 0444-71-5829 (DSN: 646-5829) or +39 0444-71-5843 (DSN: 646-5843).

 Please note: despite being listed in the "New to the Community" tab above, the USAG Italy ACS Lending Closet does not provide prepaid phones or GPS).

 Do you offer computer access?

 The TMP office operates a daily shuttle service to and from Marco Polo Airport.
-Priority is given to those on official travel.
-ACS and the Ederle Inn have a copy at their front desk or you should Central Processing Facility:
+Priority is given to those on PCS orders.
+ACS and the Ederle Inn have a copy at their front desk or you can visit the Central Processing Facility.